Our Commitment to Enterprise-Grade Security

 Our Responsibility to Customers and Candidates

 Trust is not established through statements alone.
 It is earned through consistent execution over time.
-We understand that our customers are trusting Alex.com with important parts of their recruiting operations, and that candidates are trusting us with information tied to significant career decisions.
+We understand that our customers are trusting us with important parts of their recruiting operations, and that candidates are trusting us with information tied to significant career decisions.
 We take both responsibilities seriously.

 Looking Ahead

 Our view is simple: protecting customer and candidate data is central to our business.
-It is fundamental to the trust our platform depends on, and it will remain a core priority as we continue to grow.
+It is fundamental to the trust our platform depends on, and it will remain a core priority as we grow.
 We are committed to building for the long term, and that means continuing to hold ourselves to a high standard in security, compliance, and responsible stewardship.